lafletcher/tacc-ckan-docker/README.md

 # Docker Compose setup for CKAN

+📊 **Architecture**: See the [CKAN Architecture Diagram](architecture-diagram.md) for a visual overview of the system components and their relationships.

 ## Configuration Management

 The project uses separate files for configuration and secrets to ensure better security and version control: